andrewdyar/switchyard/CONTRIBUTING.md

 ### Release

-The Medusa team will regularly create releases from two release branches:
+The Switchyard team will regularly create releases from two release branches:
-- `develop` - preview releases of Medusa 2.0
+- `develop` - preview releases of Switchyard 2.0
-- `v1.x` - official releases of Medusa 1.x
+- `v1.x` - official releases of Switchyard 1.x